 What is a Tax Budget, and how is it used to manage my account?

-A Tax Budget is a hard constraint we use to manage and control net realized gains in your portfolio.
+A Tax Budget is a constraint we use to manage and control net realized gains in your portfolio.
 It is set as an annual dollar budget and established as part of your overall financial planning needs.
 It is only used for taxable accounts.

 How often do you review my account?